sneal/SocketResetTest/README.md

 # SocketResetTest
-App to test socket resets from .NET 4.x
+App to test socket resets from .NET 4.x.
+This application will do an HTTP GET every 1 second against `https://www.google.com` for 5 minutes by default.

 ## Deploying to CF